gdiaz384/py3TranslateLLM/README.md

 - Comma separated value text documents (.csv).
 - Microsoft Excel 2007+ (.xlsx).
-- KAG3 used in the kirikiri game engine (.ks).
-- Random text files (.txt).

 The focus is the spreadsheet formats, but a built in customizable parser supports inputs and replacements into arbitrary text files.